cerebralnomad/tkinter_color_compare/README.md

 # tkinter_color_compare
-Compare up to four colors available to tkinter on Ubuntu
+Compare up to four colors available to tkinter on Ubuntu (558 choices)

 This is a companion app to https://github.com/cerebralnomad/tkinter_color_demo Where it previews a single color at a time, wit hthis one you can select four colors